v5ma/selfawarenetworks/chat_with_selfawarenetworksgpt.md

-Chat with Self Aware Networks GPT
+An Invitation to Chat with my GPT the Self Aware Networks GPT

 I present: